SystemRDL/PeakRDL-regblock/docs/index.rst

     # Create an instance of the compiler
     rdlc = RDLCompiler()

+    # Register all UDPs that 'regblock' requires
+    for udp in ALL_UDPS:
+        rdlc.register_udp(udp)

     try:
         # Compile your RDL files
         for input_file in input_files: